 Electrolysis Hair Removal

-Electrolysis is the oldest and only permanent hair removal, first developed in 1875.
-More than 150 years later, it remains the only FDA-approved treatment for permanent hair removal, supported by strong clinical evidence and a long history of safe, effective results.
+Electrolysis for being used hair removal is the oldest and is still the only permanent hair removal method, first developed in 1875.
+More than 150 years later, it remains the only FDA-approved treatment for permanent hair removal.
+Supported by strong clinical evidence and a long history of safe, effective results.

 Each hair grows from a follicle that contains specific cells responsible for producing new hair.
 To permanently stop growth, these cells must be destroyed.
 To do so, a sterile, ultra-fine probe is inserted into the natural opening of the follicle (never piercing or cutting the skin).
 A controlled amount of energy is delivered directly to the follicle.
 Depending on the modality (galvanic, thermolysis, or blend), it's a direct current, a short-wave alternating current, or a mix of both.